5mehulhelp5/magento_restrict_email_checkout/README.md

-# This Module UNDER DEVELOPMENT. not ready for Production site.
+# This Module is my test to used Cursor AI generated as my requirement
 # Marvelic MveRestrictCheckout Module

 A Magento 2.4.6-p11 module that provides comprehensive checkout restriction capabilities based on email domains, addresses, and customer names.